 To connect with our communities and learn more about how you can build diversity initiatives in your organization, email Inclusion-Leads@Hired.com

 Metrics allow us to understand where we are and how to set goals for the future.
 Below is a snapshot of our representation as of December 2019.

 We define leadership as all Hired employees with direct reports and technical as all engineering development, information technology (IT), product management, and design roles on our technology teams.

-of people who are fluent in 2+ languages
+of people are fluent in 2+ languages in 2019

-of people reporting to woman or gender non-binary
+of people report to women or gender non-binary individuals in 2019

-of people who identify as living with a disability (US only)
+of people identify as living with a disability (US only) in 2019

 Continue fostering and strengthening partnerships with organizations championing diversity.

 Implement the diverse candidate slate approach for open roles at manager level and above, including for our board.